View a list of frequently asked questions and answers for parents with children in Baby Room, Toddler Room, Nursery or Reception.

 Attendance links directly to attainment.
 In the Children’s Centre we promote regular attendance to ensure children have good learning outcomes.
 Irregular attendance can lead to disaffection and poor results.

 Please review the compliments, suggestions and complaints policy.
-If the nature of the complaint relates to the children’s centre, please mark the concern for the attention of Michael Jarrett, Head of Centre.
+If the nature of the complaint relates to the children’s centre, please mark the concern for the attention of the Children’s Centre Lead.
 If the nature of the concern relates to a school activity, then please mark the concern for the attention of Juliet Benis, Headteacher.
 As the school and children’s centre work so collaboratively, if you are unsure who to address any concern to, please feel free to hand to either setting.

 In the Early Years we provide books that challenge gender stereotypes, including stories such as ‘The Paper Bag Princess’, ‘Dogs Don’t Do Ballet’ or ‘King and King’.
 We support our equalities and diversity policy and recognise families of difference.
 We provide a balance of resources reflecting gender equality and will always discuss ideas of stereotypes if these arise.